inversify/InversifyJS/README.md

 Head to the [**JavaScript example**](https://github.com/inversify/InversifyJS/blob/master/wiki/basic_js_example.md) to learn more!

 ## The InversifyJS Features and API
-Let's take a look to the InversifyJS features!
+Let's take a look at the InversifyJS features!

 - [Support for classes](https://github.com/inversify/InversifyJS/blob/master/wiki/classes_as_id.md)
 - [Support for Symbols](https://github.com/inversify/InversifyJS/blob/master/wiki/symbols_as_id.md)